SourceLabOrg/kafka-webview/README.md

 Point your browser at `http://localhost:8080` follow the [Logging in for the first time](#logging-in-for-the-first-time) instructions below.

 ## Logging in for the first time

+**NOTE** If you've disabled user authentication in your configuration, no login will be required.

 On first start up a default Administrator user will be created for you.
 Login using `admin@example.com` with password `admin`